Miles & More: Redeeming miles

 Once a member has collected the necessary number of miles, they can be used to buy flights, upgrades and products from the Lufthansa Worldshop.

 Miles in a member's account can be exchanged for award flights on all the fully integrated airline partners and all of the Star Alliance carriers.
 The number of miles that is deducted from the account depends on the origin and destination of that flight.
 Additional fees and taxes will still apply for award flights (but can be paid by additional miles).
-Miles can also be redeemed for upgrades on all fully integrated carriers of Miles & More and on the following Star Alliance partners: All Nippon Airways (ANA), Asiana Airlines, Singapore Airlines, TAP Portugal, Thai Airways International, United Airlines.
+Miles can also be redeemed for upgrades on all fully integrated carriers of Miles & More and on the following Star Alliance partners: All Nippon Airways (ANA), Asiana Airlines, Singapore Airlines, TAP Air Portugal, Thai Airways International.
 Again the number of miles required depends on the destination of the flight.

 Miles can be redeemed for a rental car, hotel, shopping, banks & insurance, telecommunications & electronics industries, etc. Members of the program also earn award miles when paying for their purchases with their Miles & More credit card.

 Status

-On Miles & More, all customers can build status by collecting status miles.
-The status miles from 1 year only count towards status.
+On Miles & More, all customers can build status by collecting points, qualifying points and HON circle points.
+The points collected from 1 calendar year only count towards status.
 There are four status levels on Miles & More: